Vitamin B12 Deficiency

 Q: Are vegetarians and vegans at risk of vitamin B12 deficiency?

 A: Yes.
-Vitamin B12 is found in animal products like meat, fish and dairy, but not plant products, meaning that people following a vegan or strict vegetarian diet are at an increased risk of developing a vitamin B12 deficiency due to inadequate dietary intake.
-To minimize the likelihood of a deficiency, it is recommended that vegans and strict vegetarians include foods that have been fortified with vitamin B12 in their daily diet.
+Vitamin B12 is found in animal products like meat, fish and dairy, but not plant products, meaning that people following a vegan or vegetarian diet are at an increased risk of developing a vitamin B12 deficiency due to inadequate dietary intake.
+To minimize the likelihood of a deficiency, it is recommended that strict vegans and vegetarians include foods that have been fortified with vitamin B12 in their daily diet.
 Examples include certain breads, soy products and cereals, as well as certain yeast extracts.
 It may also be necessary to take a daily supplement.

 Q: Can vitamin B12 deficiency cause depression?